syncthing/docs/users/faq.rst

 The following things are *always* synchronized:

--  File Contents
+-  File contents
--  File Modification Times
+-  File modification times

 The following may be synchronized or not, depending:

--  File Permissions (When supported by file system.
-On Windows, only the read only bit is synchronized.)
+-  File permissions (when supported by file system; on Windows only the read only bit is synchronized)
--  Symbolic Links (synced, except on Windows, but never followed.)
+-  Symbolic links (synced, except on Windows, but never followed)

 The following are *not* synchronized;

--  File or Directory Owners and Groups (not preserved)
+-  File or directory owners and Groups (not preserved)
--  Directory Modification Times (not preserved)
+-  Directory modification times (not preserved)
--  Hard Links (followed, not preserved)
+-  Hard links and Windows directory junctions (followed, not preserved)
--  Extended Attributes, Resource Forks (not preserved)
+-  Extended attributes, resource forks (not preserved)
 -  Windows, POSIX or NFS ACLs (not preserved)
--  Devices, FIFOs, and Other Specials (ignored)
+-  Devices, FIFOs, and other specials (ignored)
 -  Sparse file sparseness (will become sparse, when supported by the OS & filesystem)

 Is synchronization fast?